-In 1986, Ligler joined the U.S. Naval Research Laboratory, where she and her colleagues developed automated biosensors, including point-of-use sensors for continuous monitoring.
-The biosensors were configured for manual addition of samples (sample in-answer out) or for automated sampling of air while flying on a drone or of water while deployed on an unmanned undersea vehicle.
-These biosensors provide quick results, identifying and quantifying pathogens, toxins, pollutants, drugs of abuse, or explosives.
+Ligler was with the U.S. Naval Research Laboratory from 1986 until 2013.
+Here, she and her colleagues developed automated biosensors, including point-of-use sensors for continuous monitoring.
+A biosensor is a device using biological molecules to detect a chemical or biological target.
+The team’s automated biosensors were configured for both the manual addition of samples and the automated sampling of air while flying on a drone and of water while deployed on an unmanned undersea vehicle.
+They provided quick results, identifying and quantifying pathogens, toxins, pollutants, drugs or explosives.

 Ligler developed a new chemistry for attaching biomolecules on sensor surfaces and then integrated emerging technologies from a variety of fields to make optical biosensors smaller, more versatile and more automated.
 Portable optical biosensors have since been used in food production plants, clinics in developing countries and pollutant cleanup sites.

 During Operation Desert Storm, Ligler was instrumental in producing tactical sensors for detecting botulinum toxin and anthrax.
 Her incorporation of microfluidic channels and miniaturized optics enabled portable devices into which users could simply inject a sample for testing.
 She and her team demonstrated the first airborne biosensor for biological warfare agents and developed the underlying technology for the RAPTOR portable, automated biosensor, which was tested by NATO for use in analyzing biological toxins and pathogens, and was used to test water deliveries to U.S. Navy ships in Bahrain.
 A more advanced system incorporated an array of biological detector molecules to identify pathogens in food or indicators of disease in clinical samples.